cyanel-it/tp-api/README.md

 # Architecture overview

-Goal is to create a Hub API to access to objects across several museums API.
-It's a backend application that expose an API and make the usage of other API easier.
+Goal is to create a Hub API to access to others museums API.
+This hub will be a backend application that expose an API and make the usage of other API easier.
 First musuem is the Metropolitan of Art Museum API.

-The global architecture is:
+The global architecture of the application is:

 ![High level architecture](docs/api-hub.drawio.png)